 Understanding Git File Reversions

-The script examples provided demonstrate how to revert changes made to a specific file in a Git repository back to its state from the last commit.
-This is primarily done using the git checkout HEAD -- path/to/your/file.ext command.
-This command is crucial because it tells Git to ignore any changes made to the specified file since the last commit and replace the file with a version from the repository's history.
-It's a targeted command that affects only the specified file, leaving all other modified files in their current state.
+The above script examples show you how to undo changes made to a particular file in a Git repository and restore it to the previous commit's state.
+Mainly, the git checkout HEAD -- path/to/your/file.ext command is used for this.
+This command is essential because it instructs Git to replace the specified file with a version from the repository's history and to disregard any modifications made to the file since the last commit.
+This is a focused command that only modifies the file that is given; all other modified files remain unchanged.

 git checkout HEAD -- path/to/your/file.ext

-Script to Undo Modifications in a Single File Using Git
+Script to Reverse Changes Made to a Single File Using Git

 Command line Git example